jonathan-potter/step-by-step-esnext-asteroids/README.md

         requestAnimationFrame(tick)
     }

-    tick();
+    tick()
     ```
 #### Make a circle move instead of a line
 - return to your `Canvas` file and add a `clear` function
-- the clear function is going to look something like this `context.clearRect(0, 0, 1e9, 1e9)
+- the clear function is going to look something like this `context.clearRect(0, 0, 1e9, 1e9)`
 - add `Canvas.clear()` to the beginning of your `tick` function in `index.js`
 #### finish up
 - refresh the browser